When do I need permission to text someone? How do I know I really have permission? Are they contacts or subscribers!?

 Why Does This Matter?

-The TCPA provides for a private right of action and statutory damages and permits class-action lawsuits.
-Damages start at $500 and go up to $1,500 per recipient for each text message sent.
+The TCPA provides for a private right of action — that is, a right to sue the sender — and statutory damages, and they are often pursued as class action lawsuits.
+Damages start at $500 and go up to $1,500 for each text message sent.
+In addition to private citizen lawsuits, the FTC and FCC both have authority to bring actions for violations of the TCPA, as do state attorneys general on behalf of citizens of their states.
 Learn more about TCPA violations.

 If you are unsure as to whether your contact list meets the established criteria for consent outlined by the TCPA and CTIA documents referenced (and linked) above, we advise you to consult with your organization’s compliance team and/or legal counsel.